harymitchell/CatalogWebApp/README.md

   * enter command:
   	$ python application.py
   * navigate to http://localhost:5000
-  * test application is populated with initial test data
+  * test application is populated with initial test catalog

+Note:  Application does not allow updates when the users is not logged in, nor does it allow editing and deleting another user's items, so in order to test the Edit and Delete and New Item functions, please log in.